JvanKatwijk/qt-dab/structure.md

   * a class "ip_datahandler" implementing the collection of "ip" packets and sending them out as datagram;

-  * a class "journaline-dataHandler" and a class "jourmalineScreen" that together implement the functionality of decoding and displaying journaline data;
+  * a class "journaline-dataHandler" and a class "journalineScreen" that together implement the functionality of decoding and displaying journaline data;

-  * a class "padHandler" that handles the Program Associated Data, varying from Dynamic Label to MOT data;
+  * a class "padHandler" that handles the "PAD",  Program Associated Data, varying from Dynamic Label to MOT data;

   * subdirectory for MOT data, containing classes for handling a variety of MOT objects, i.e. Slides and EPG data;

+     * a class "motHandler", the common interface from the providers of the MOT data to the "motDirectory" and "motObject" classes;

+     * a class "motDirectory", that implements - using the functionality of the class "motObject: a caroussel with mot objects;

+     * a class "motObject" that implements functions to collect the data for MOT objects; Resulting objects are passed on to the GUI controller.

   * a class "tdc_dataHandler", for implementing the extraction of TPEG type data, most of which is protected by a security key.
 Frames of the data can ne send to a separate server;